 It’s the perfect choice for anyone wanting to get away from conventional hotels and realign with nature.
 This guide includes all the best glamping sites, from large tents to cabins to RVs and yurts in Michigan.
+Also, be sure to read my guides on Airbnbs in Michigan & Music Festivals in Michigan for more trip-planning through this amazing state!

 Quick Breakdown of Michigan Glamping Spots